ExcelFunctions.net Logo

 Results:

-Further examples of the Excel Sqrt function can be found on the Microsoft Office website.
+For further examples of the Excel Sqrt function, see the Microsoft Office website.

 Sqrt Function Errors